anthonyjdella/real-estate-notes/README.md

 * Keeps 5-6 months of expenses for each owned property as a emergency fund per property
 * He raises rents because he thinks its a business
 * Likes B class areas
-* Dont like buildings over 50-60 years old (1950s), prefer newer than that
+* Doesnt like buildings over 50-60 years old (1950s), prefers newer than that
 * Avoid flood zones
 * Review monthly reports that property manager will send you
-* Keep record of all maintancence, even small things because it may lead to more problems (drain clogs up alot, etc)
+* Keep record of all maintenance, even small things because it may lead to more problems (drain clogs up a lot, etc)
 * At the end of the year the property manager should do a walk-through inspection to see if everything looks good
 * Likes 10-12% cap rate.
 But when estimating extremely conservative (12% vacancy, 15% repairs, etc), 6-7% works too.
 * When analyzing a deal, don't just give estimates.
     * Rent
         * Look at the current lease for the current rate
-        * Use craigslist to find similar properties in the area
+        * Use Craigslist to find similar properties in the area
-        * Use rentometer
+        * Use Rentometer
         * Contact local property managers in the area and ask what the rent should be (send them the address of your property)
     * Vacancy
         * Multifamily will have higher vacancy